i-VRESSE/workflow-comparison/galaxy/README.md

    * Create new group = Yes
 3. On http://localhost:8080/admin/users add you self to ACADEMICS group
 4. TODO for some reason the function (./lib/galaxy/tool_util/toolbox/filters/restrict_academic.py) is not being executed

+The function should hides the tool in the tool list, it does not make it un-executable, based on note in doc page.